Arwan90/DSND_Project2_Disaster_Response/README.md

 In this project, two datasets were cleaned, combined, and processed.
 The resulted dataset was used to train a machine learning pipeline.
 The Machine Learning Pipeline went through a tuning process using GridSearchCV.
 The final result is a web app that takes messages as input, analyzes them using the tuned ML Pipeline, and categorizes the message according to 36 available categories.
+This web app is helpful for organizations that work in a disaster/response field.
+It will facilitate categorizing the received messages and direct the message to the category-related organization.

 #### Files available